jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 Every computer needs to store files so it can be used.
 A variety of media have been used in the past to do this: punch cards, tapes, floppy disks, CDs, DVDs, and of course, hard drives and solid state drives.
 How we store the data onto the drive is called the filesystem.
-You may have come across things like FAT95, NTFS, ext4, journalling, etc. These are all types of filesystems.
+You may have come across things like FAT95, NTFS, ext4, journaling, etc. These are all types of filesystems.
 Fortunately, we rarely need to care about this (unless we want to plug storage from a Mac into Windows or vice-versa); the OS takes care of this for us.
 Each OS uses a different filesystem.
 Macs use Apple File System (APFS), Windows uses NTFS, Linux uses